Thank you, Roosevelt Island, for caring, for your willingness to adapt, to care for others. And for being so strong in crisis.

 By David Stone

-My guess, we’ll remember Roosevelt Island, Make Some Noise, the rally bringing residents together every night, best.
-Its “Thank you!” message, shouted out with banging pots and pans, a violin and even a drum, served a dual purpose.
+My guess, we’ll remember Roosevelt Island, Make Some Noise, the spring rally bringing residents together every night, best.
+Its “Thank you!” message, pounded out with banging pots and pans, a violin and even a drum, served a dual purpose.

 It recognized caring service, here and across the city, but it also called us together with action at a time when there was little else.